citusdata/test-automation/README.md

 # <a name="run"></a> `run` tasks

-In order to run dml and tpch tests automatically, you can use run.dml_tests or run.tpch_automate.
+In order to run dml and tpch tests automatically, you can use `run.dml_tests` or `run.tpch_automate`.
 If you want to use default configuration files, running commands without any parameter is enough.

 To change configuration file for dml tests, you should prepare configuration file similar to fabfile/default_config.ini.
 Note that, dml commands are run against the table with the template like 'test_table(a int, b int, c int, d int)'.